Aligning Individual and Collective Objectives in Multi-Agent Cooperation: Method

-Intuitively, AgA is designed to involve both collective and individual objectives, in order to harmonize the interests of individuals and the team.
-The alignment parameter $\lambda$ adjusts the balance between the individual and the collective objective.
-Furthermore, we minimize $\gH_c=\frac{1}{2}\|\vxi_{c}\|^2$ to converge to a fixed point.
-This objective is reflected in the gradient term $\vH_c^T \vxi_c$ in $\Tilde{\vxi}$.
-Assuming that $\vH_c$ is invertible, we can deduce that $\nabla \gH_c= \vH_c^T \vxi_c = 0$, if and only if $\vxi_c=0$.
-Therefore, minimizing $\gH_c$ will guarantee the convergence to a fixed point~\cite{Letcher2019Diff}.
+Note that the Hessian matrix $\vH_{c}$ is symmetric.
+For brevity, we denote $\nabla \gH_{c}$ as $\nabla_\vw \left(\frac{1}{2}\|\vxi_{c}\|^2\right)$, which simplifies to $\vH_c^T\vxi_c$.
+In our AgA method, the formula $\xi_c + \lambda(\xi + \vH^T_c \xi_c)$ includes the Hessian matrix, but we do not compute it directly.
+Instead, we calculate Hessian-vector products $\vH^T_c \xi_c$, which suffice for determining the adjustment gradient and the sign of $\lambda$.
+This approach reduces computational complexity, enhancing the effectiveness of the AgA method. \textbf{The cost for computing Hessian-vector products $\vH^T_c \xi_c$ is $\mathcal{O}(n)$ for $n$ weights}~\citep{Pearlmutter1994}.
+Refer to Section~\ref{sec:discussion} for a detailed analysis.

-\textbf{Impact of the Sign of $\lambda$.} While the modified AgA gradient introduces additional complexity, we theoretically demonstrate that an appropriate choice of the sign of $\lambda$ ensures that the AgA gradient $\Tilde{\vxi}$ is attracted towards a stable fixed point.
-In contrast, when dealing with an unstable fixed point, AgA is pushed away the point.
+While AgA introduces additional complexity, we theoretically demonstrate that an appropriate choice of the sign of $\lambda$ ensures that AgA pulls the gradient towards a stable fixed point through the adjustment term in the neighborhood of fixed points.
+Conversely, when dealing with an unstable fixed point, AgA will push the gradient away from these unstable points.